Fireblend/sls-movie-posters-app/README.md

 ```

 #### 2. Deploying the Serverless app.
+For this part you'll need a Python 3.9 environment, or change the environment in the `serverless.yaml` file.

 1. Install and set up the [AWS CLI](https://serverless.com/framework/docs/providers/aws/guide/credentials/) and [Serverless](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) with your AWS credentials.
 2. Set the `API_BASE_URL` and `API_KEY` environment variables with the right values from your API Gateway.
 3. Install the required plugins in your cloned directory: `npm install --save serverless-wsgi serverless-python-requirements`
 4. Execute `sls deploy`

 And that should be it!
-The previous command should point you to the application's URL.
+The previous command should point you to the newly deployed application's URL.